Effective from 25th May 2020

 Q-Interactive is a cloud-based assessment tool which is used in our assessments.
 Your name and date of birth is required by the assessment tool, no other personal information is uploaded.
 It has a two-factor authentication security system and Pearson, the owners of Q-Interactive, assure us that it is GDPR compliant.

-CCTV recordings are stored on an encrypted cloud-based server for 30 days then automatically deleted.
+CCTV recordings made in our consulting rooms are stored on an encrypted cloud-based server for 30 days then automatically deleted.
 In some circumstances, we may feel it necessary to save recordings for longer, in which case they may be stored for up to a maximum of six years, as per ‘Length of storage’ below.

 Will we send emails and text messages to you?